 Beginning in Semester 2, you will have an opportunity to gain work experience by participating in an on-campus work placement.
 In your second year, you will be eligible to participate in a placement off-campus.

 Watch the video to find out how Steve knew this was the right program for him.

 This well-rounded education will help students develop the skills they will need to achieve greater independence and lead a meaningful and rewarding life.
 Students learn new skills, make new friends and become more prepared to pursue a variety of volunteer, job and social opportunities.

 Experience college life and develop skills that will help you increase your independence and enable you to become more active in your community.
-Our program will give you the opportunity to learn new skills; make new friends and work contacts; and become more prepared to pursue a variety of volunteer, job and social opportunities.
+Our program will give you the opportunity to:

 Every attempt is made to ensure that information contained on this website is current and accurate.
 Humber reserves the right to correct any error or omission, modify or cancel any course, program, fee, timetable or campus location at any time without prior notice or liability to users or any other Person.